jerryzhao173985/reference_model/README.md

 containing the serialized subgraph, a JSON test descriptor that describes a sequence of name, shape and NumPy file for each input and output tensor.

-The JSON test descriptor must have the following field:
+The JSON test descriptor (`desc.json`) must have the following fields:
 * tosa_file:
     type: string.
     TOSA flatbuffer file location.